Australian Native Plant Garden Design | Water-Wise & Wildlife

 • Infrastructure

-Multi-zone drip irrigation, rainwater tank connection
+Multi-zone drip irrigation, 2,000-litre rainwater tank connection, and wildlife structures package

 • Total